-Comment: The wording of the proposed insertion of paragraph (ivB) in the proviso to section 4(3) should not refer to the National Atmospheric Emissions Inventory System but rather to National Greenhouse Gas (GHG) Emissions reporting.
+The proposed amendment should not refer to the National Atmospheric Emissions Inventory System but rather to National Greenhouse Gas (GHG) Emissions reporting.

-Response: Accepted.
+Accepted.
 The provision will be amended to refer to greenhouse gas emissions reporting.

-Comment: The current reporting process for greenhouse gas emissions is manual, but it is expected to be the same once the automated system is in place.
+The current reporting process for greenhouse gas emissions is manual, but it is expected to be the same once the automated system is in place.
 In this process, the data provider reports to the Department of Environment, Forestry and Fisheries (DEFF) and the taxpayer (being the same entity) separately submits the carbon tax self-assessment to SARS.
 The verification of data reported against carbon tax liability submitted is a request for confirmation from SARS to DEFF.
 There is no part of the process that requires any official of SARS or National Treasury to provide information to DEFF.
 This amendment is therefore unnecessary.

-Response: Not accepted.
+Not accepted.
 SARS will access third party data from DEFF for its enforcement of carbon tax licensing, accounting and payments.
 During such vetting and auditing processes, SARS may need to share taxpayer-specific information with DEFF.
 For purposes of the enforcement of the carbon tax, SARS has to assist in ensuring that the DEFF third party database is complete.